Tight Exponential Analysis for Smoothing the Max-Relative Entropy and for Quantum Privacy Amplification: Exponent in smoothing the max-relative entropy

-and it is the limit of the sandwiched R{\'e}nyi divergence of order $\alpha$ when $\alpha$ goes to infinity.
+The max-relative entropy is defined in Eq.~(\ref{equ:maxdefinition}).
 The smoothed version based on the purified distance is given by the following definition~\cite{Datta2009min}. \begin{definition} Let $\rho \in \mc{S}(\mc{H})$, $\sigma \in \mc{P}(\mc{H})$, and $0\leq\epsilon<1$.
 The smooth max-relative entropy is defined as

 \end{definition}

 In this section, we investigate the asymptotic behavior of the exponential decay of the small modification in smoothing the max-relative entropy.
 To formulate the problem in an equivalent way, we define the smoothing quantity, for any $\rho\in\mc{S}(\mc{H})$, $\sigma \in \mc{P}(\mc{H})$ and $\lambda\in\mathbb{R}$,